 Can I conserve my land and still sell it?

 Landowners who want to sell their property and don’t want to see it over-developed can work with TILT staff to also place a Conservation Easement on their land prior to its sale.
 By placing a Conservation Easement on the property, the landowner is ensuring protection in perpetuity, no matter who owns the land.

 How does TILT operate?

-TILT has 6 full time employees, 3 part time employees, 4 summer interns, over 125 active volunteers, and 17 trustees.
+TILT has 6 full-time employees, 2 part-time employees, 4 summer interns, 10 boat launch stewards, over 200 active volunteers, and 16 trustees.
 Meet TILT’s staff.

 What is TILT's position on industrial wind development in the 1000 Islands region?